BASF aims to grow in Azerbaijan’s petrochemicals industry

-Germany’s BASF company aims to grow in Azerbaijan’s petrochemicals industry, Tolga Baysinop, BASF Azerbaijan LLC, Managing Director told Trend.
+Germany’s BASF company aims to grow in Azerbaijan’s petrochemicals industry, Tolga Baysinop, BASF Azerbaijan LLC, Managing Director told local media.

 "In 2020, we aim to grow in petrochemicals industry and by this way we would be playing a role in the development of non-oil sector.
 For non-oil sector, affordable and high quality raw materials are key to produce successful end products.
 As BASF we have plans to supply products to food & beverage, human nutrition, pharmaceuticals, textile, automotive sectors which attracted significant investments in recent years," he said.